Australian Mobile Laundry Trailers

 Thresh Disinfector Delousing Chambers

-Both variants of the Thresh Disinfector consisted of a horizontal steam chamber around which there was an outer jacket which is assembled as a unit with a boiler.
-Clothing was placed loosely in a basket so that the steam was able to penetrate.
-After the clothing was placed in the disinfector, the doors were shut and sealed, and a vacuum of 10 to 15 inches [254 to 381 mm of Mercury] was created, after which the steam is turned on until a positive pressure of 15 pounds [6.8 kg] was attained [corresponding to a water temperature of 165 °C], this was be held for about twenty minutes.
-At the end of this time, the steam is released, and a vacuum of 10 to 15 inches is produced to dry the clothing.
-This vacuum is held for about five minutes.
+Both versions of the Thresh Disinfector shared a common design.
+They consisted of a horizontal steam chamber encircled by an outer jacket, which was integrated into a single unit with a boiler.
+To disinfect clothing effectively, the garments were loosely placed in a basket, allowing steam to penetrate all layers.
+Once the clothing was loaded into the disinfector, the doors were securely sealed.
+Then, a vacuum of 10 to 15 inches (254 to 381 mm of Mercury) was created within the chamber.
+Subsequently, steam was introduced until a positive pressure of 15 pounds (equivalent to 6.8 kg) was achieved, corresponding to a water temperature of 165 °C. This pressure was maintained for approximately twenty minutes.

 Horse-drawn Thresh Disinfector Delousing Chambers